 A fortress overlooking Japan's biggest lake, and a divine island

-On the western shore of the huge and beautiful Lake Biwa , Hikone is home to feudal castles, peaceful temples, quirky festivals and islands that grant wishes.
+On the eastern shore of the huge and beautiful Lake Biwa , Hikone is home to feudal castles, peaceful temples, quirky festivals and islands that grant wishes.

 - Explore Hikone Castle, one of Japan's best-preserved castles